levithomason/ridiculist-webapp/README.md

 1. Clone
 3. Run `npm start`

-This will install node modules, bower components, start the live reload server, and open your browser.
+This will install node modules, bower components, and start the server with live reload.

-Run server only: `gulp server`
+Run server only: `node web.js`